 If you want to be a rockstar, it helps if you know how to play guitar.
-And, with these guitar lesson resources, you won’t have to deal with a teacher—just grab your axe and start jamming your way to the Rock and Roll Hall of Fame.
+And, with these helpful online guitar lesson resources, you won’t have to deal with a teacher—just grab your ax and start jamming your way to the Rock and Roll Hall of Fame.

 It’s relatively easy to learn how to play guitar.
 And, while having regular in-person lessons is the best way to learn, we understand that it’s not possible for everyone.
 That’s where guitar lesson apps and websites come in: they give you everything you’ll need to teach yourself how to play guitar.
-Here’s what we consider to be most important features in learn to play guitar resources:
+Here’s what we consider to be the most important features in these learn-to-play-guitar resources:

 - Professionally Designed Courses: Throwing some guitar facts and a small database of tablature together and calling it a guitar lesson app isn’t good enough.
 The best online guitar lesson resources are created by knowledgeable professional musicians and teachers, who ensure that lessons are structured well, are easy enough for beginners to understand, and progress naturally while addressing technique, and the quirks that accompany each genre.